Vittorio Alfieri: Contribution to Italian literature

-The chief excellence of Alfieri consists in powerful delineation of dramatic character.
+The chief excellence of Alfieri consists in the powerful delineation of dramatic character.
 In his Filippo he has represented, almost with the masterly touches of Tacitus, the sombre character, the dark mysterious counsels, the suspensa semper et obscura verba, of the modern Tiberius.
 In Polinice, the characters of the rival brothers are beautifully contrasted; in Maria Stuarda (Mary Stuart), that unfortunate queen is represented as unsuspicious, impatient of contradiction and violent in her attachments.
 In Mirra, the character of Ciniro is perfect as a father and king, and Cecri is a model of a wife and mother.
 In the representation of that species of mental alienation where the judgment has perished but traces of character still remain, he is peculiarly happy.
 The insanity of Saul is skilfully managed, and the horrid joy of Orestes in killing Aegisthus rises finely and naturally to madness in finding that, at the same time, he had inadvertently slain his mother.

-Whatever the merits or defects of Alfieri, he may be considered as the founder of a new school in the Italian drama.
-His country hailed him as her sole tragic poet, and his successors in the same path of literature have regarded his bold, austere and rapid manner as the genuine model of tragic composition.
+Alfieri may be considered the founder of a new school in Italian drama.
+He was known as a sole tragic poet, and his successors in the same path of literature have regarded his manner as the genuine model of tragic composition.

 Besides his tragedies, Alfieri published during his life many sonnets; five odes on American independence; one tramelogedia, (Abele); and the poem of Etruria, based on the assassination of Alexander, duke of Florence.
-Of his prose works the most distinguished for animation and eloquence is the Panegyric on Trajan, composed in a transport of indignation at the supposed feebleness of Pliny's eulogium.
+Of his prose works, the most distinguished for animation and eloquence is the Panegyric on Trajan, composed in a transport of indignation at the supposed feebleness of Pliny's eulogium.
 His books La Tirannide and the Essays on Literature and Government are remarkable for elegance and vigour of style, but are too evidently imitations of the manner of Machiavelli.
 His Antigallican, which he wrote while composing his Defence of Louis XVI, presents a historical and satirical view of the French Revolution.

-The posthumous works of Alfieri consist of satires, six political comedies, and the Memoirs of his Life, work that will always be read with interest in spite of the cold and languid gravity he applies to the most interesting adventures and strongest passions of his agitated life.
+The posthumous works of Alfieri consist of satires, six political comedies, and the Memoirs of his Life.

 Death

 Alfieri caught a "chill on his stomach" while out driving on 3 October 1803.
-His health deteriorated and he died in his chair on 8 October.
+His health deteriorated, and he died in his chair on 8 October.
 He was buried in the church of Santa Croce, Florence.
 Louise arranged for Antonio Canova to erect a monument in his memory.
 This took 6 years to be executed, being finally installed in Santa Croce in the autumn of 1810.
 (Note: Louise died on 29 January 1824 and was also buried in Santa Croce, with a monument by Charles Percier.)